 Select a tract to read:

-After conducting healing campaigns and mailing out thousands of anointed handkerchiefs—since 1930—I have learned that the greatest physical cause of sickness among the people of God is overindulgence in eating.
-Obviously, Jesus saw this deceiving demon at work when he enjoined his disciples, “Take heed to yourselves, lest at any time your hearts be overcharged with surfeiting [self-indulgence, or gluttony], and drunkenness, and cares of this life, and so that day come upon you unawares” (Lk.
+After conducting healing campaigns and mailing out thousands of anointed hand-kerchiefs – since 1930 – I have learned that the greatest physical cause of sickness among the people of God is overindulgence in eating.
+Obviously, Jesus saw this deceiving demon at work when he enjoined his disciples, “Take heed to yourselves, lest your hearts be dulled by dissipation [self-indulgence, or gluttony], and drunkenness, and cares of life, and that day come upon you unexpectedly ” (Lk.
 21:34).
-There have never been so many “overcharged” hearts as we find today, and not all of these heart failures are coming from drunkenness and cares of this life.
+There have never been so many “dulled” hearts as we find today, and not all of these heart failures are coming from drunkenness and cares of this life.
 Thousands of truly converted people are sick and are suffering with heart trouble or other ailments associated with overeating.

 Did you ever wonder why artists have never depicted any of Jesus’ disciples as being overweight or of the fleshy type?
 It is because they know that no one could have followed Jesus very long and remained overweight.
 There were times when Jesus and his disciples could not so much as pause for a meal (Mk.
 3:20).
 What about you?
 Some have gone so long without fasting and have gained so much surplus weight that the demon of lust will not let them fast.
 He makes them sick and nervous every time they try.
 No, the artists have yet to paint one drunkard or glutton among the followers of our Lord.

 You remember that Esau sold his birthright to Jacob for a little “red pottage”.
 Oh, that demon of gluttony!
-Esau, of course, had plenty of good wholesome food, for he was “a man of the field”—a deer hunter; still, he craved “red pottage”, a thick soup made by his brother Jacob.
-Seemingly, I can hear his words now, as he cried to Jacob, “Feed me, I pray thee, with that same red pottage” (Gen. 25:30).
-There has been a time when gluttons and drunkards were taken out by the elders of Israel and stoned to death (Deut.
-21:18-21).
-It is fortunate for us that we live under this New Covenant of grace, for we might lose some of our good sisters and brothers in the Lord—not for drunkenness, to be sure, but for gluttony.
+Esau, of course, had plenty of good wholesome food, for he was “a man of the field” – a deer hunter; still, he craved “red pottage”, a thick soup made by his brother Jacob.
+Seemingly, I can hear his words now, as he cried to Jacob, “Please, let me eat some of this red pottage” (Gen. 25:30).
+There has been a time when gluttons and drunkards were taken out by the elders of Israel and stoned to death (Dt.
+21:18–21).
+It is fortunate for us that we live under this New Covenant of grace, for we might lose some of our good sisters and brothers in the Lord – not for drunkenness, to be sure, but for gluttony.

-No artist could draw a more vivid picture of the gluttonous multitude which is in the body of Christ today than these following words, coming from the pen of the Apostle Paul in his description of some of the saints at Philippi: “Brethren, be followers together of me, and mark them which walk so as you have us for an example.
-For many walk, of whom I have told you often, and now tell you even weeping, that they are the enemies of the cross of Christ, whose end is destruction, whose God is their belly, and whose glory is in their shame, who mind earthly things” (Phip.
-3:17-19).
+No artist could draw a more vivid picture of the gluttonous multitude which is in the body of Christ today than these following words, coming from the pen of the apostle Paul in his description of some of the saints at Philippi: “Brothers, be followers together of me, and mark those who walk by the example you have in us.
+For many (of whom I have told you often, and say again now with tears) live as enemies of the cross of Christ, whose end is destruction, whose God is their belly, and whose glory is in their shame, who mind earthly things” (Phip.
+3:17–19).

 Reader, perhaps you are asking the question, “Am I among these gluttons who are making a god out of their belly?”
-The answer will have to come from you, my friend; however, I will ask you a few questions in helping you to form the correct answer.
-First, let me ask you, are you overweight?
+The answer will have to come from you, my friend.
+Let me ask you a question, are you overweight?
 If you don’t know, check with some competent authority and find out.
 For instance, my weight once was one hundred eighty pounds, thirty pounds overweight.
 My height calls for one hundred fifty pounds, which I now weigh.
 So you see, I was thirty pounds overweight, or shall I say twenty percent glutton.
 Since bringing my weight back to normal, I feel like a new person, especially in body.
 I suffered many different diseases during my twenty years of carrying this surplus weight.
-But since my last healing, which was most miraculous, I have brought my weight down, as I was shown to do, through the great light on this subject: Gluttony.
+But since my last healing, which was most miraculous, I have brought my weight down, as I was shown to do, through the great light on this subject.

 God’s power to heal is being increasingly demonstrated, as time approaches for the gift of healing, along with the other gifts, to be re-established as normative in the body of Christ.
 Every honest and sincere minister will declare the availability of God’s healing power.
 And, as we have stated, there is every reason why we should bring our souls, spirits, and bodies into harmony with the perfect will of God.
-Paul, in counseling his followers, said, “I pray God that your whole spirit and soul and body be preserved blameless [kept sound] unto the coming of our Lord Jesus Christ” (1Thes.
+Paul, in counseling his followers, said, “May the God of peace Himself sanctify you wholly, and may your whole spirit and soul and body be preserved blameless [kept sound] for the coming of our Lord Jesus Christ” (1Thess.
 5:23).
-What precious promises are given to us—if we will only obey God!
+What precious promises are given to us – if we will only obey God!

 The gospel of Christ has not only a forgiveness-of-sin quality but also a healing quality.
-But we must remember that to receive and retain either or both of these blessings, we must obey the command, “Go and sin no more.”
-May the Lord bless this message to the heart of every reader.
+But we must remember that to receive and retain either or both of these blessings, we must obey the command, “Go, and don’t sin any more.”
+May the Lord bless this message to the heart of every Reader.